Who Owns Head & Shoulders?

 Advantages

-- +Strong brand recognition and consumer trust
+- +Strong brand recognition and consumer trust built over decades of effectiveness

-- +Extensive distribution in retail channels worldwide
+- +Extensive distribution network in retail channels worldwide with wide availability

-- +Continuous innovation in scalp care technology
+- +Continuous innovation in scalp care technology and active ingredient research

 Considerations

-- -Some formulations can be drying for certain hair types
+- -Some formulations can be drying for certain hair types with prolonged use

-- -Higher price point compared to basic shampoo brands
+- -Higher price point compared to basic shampoo brands without dandruff treatment

 Frequently Asked Questions About Head & Shoulders